brklntmhwk/npkb/Documentation.md

 You can change appearance such as font size, layout, color theme, etc. See "Community Plugins > Minimal Theme Settings" for more details.

 As for things the Minimal Theme Settings cannot handle, you can also add CSS to the style sheet (`.obsidian/snippets/global.css`).
 In that case, note that you need to have a code editor in your local (e.g., [VSCode](https://code.visualstudio.com/)) because it's impossible to open it from this vault.
 Incidentally, you can see class names via the developer console Obsidian offers.

+## Tips
+>[!warning]+ Note
+> You will only see tips on what are unique to this vault here.
+For more basic or common knowledge about Obsidian, consult [the official doc](https://help.obsidian.md/Home) .
+### Create a new note with prompts
+You can do so by doing one of these:
+- Press `Ctrl(⌘) + N`
+	- This is registered as a shortcut key by default
+- Click "Create New Note with Prompts" from the ribbon menu bar
+	- On PC, it's usually on the left
+- Run the command "Templater: Insert Templates/Meta Template.md" from the command palette

+After that, you will see media options and then a title input prompt pop up.
+Select one of those and fill in the note title respectively.
+### Create a new daily note for today
+You can do so by doing one of these:
+- Click today on the calendar shown in the right sidebar
+	- You need to put it there manually in advance
+- Click "Open Today" from the ribbon menu bar
+- Run the command "Periodic Notes: Open daily note" from the command palette
+	- This creates a new today's note if it doesn't exist
+###